Maps-Star/Road-Accident-Analysis-using-Excel/README.md

 I created an excel dashboard to analyze Road accidents data for different stakeholders such as Ministry of Transport, Transport Department, Police Force, Road Safety, Transport
 Operators, the General public and the media etc. The project involved cleaning and transformation of data using power query, Data processing, adding important new columns, using Pivot tables and charts for analyzing data, formulas, formatting it to create an insightful and interactive dashboard.

-MAIN KPIs:
- *Primary KPIs-* This involved the severity of casualties for both 2021 and 2022.
+MAIN KPIs: This involved the severity of casualties for both 2021 and 2022.

 ➡️Slight Casualties: 351,436
 ➡️Casualties by Car: 333,485
 ➡️Serious Casualties: 59,312